St. John Henry Newman Catholic High School: Replacement school

 St. John Henry Newman is one of the oldest buildings within the Toronto Catholic District School Board that needs massive repairs due to aging infrastructure and harsh weather.
 The structures built in 1964 and 1976 were originally built to house 666 pupils in capacity and require some 70% of the building's components to be replaced.
 Initially, 14 portables with a portapak were scattered across the school to ease perpetual overcrowding with the population doubled its size.
 In 2008, the portables were realigned to create an extra parking space.
 Twelve replacement surplus portables came from the Regina Pacis compound and the remaining eight from James Cardinal McGuigan Catholic High School, which constructed an addition at the time totalling 20 portables.

 On November 9, 2015, The Ontario Government announced to spend $30 million to construct a modern, state-of-the-art school with learning spaces for 1,110 students.
-It will be built on the neighbouring property of Scarboro Foreign Mission Society, which closed their doors in December of 2017.
+It will be built on the neighbouring property of Scarboro Foreign Mission Society, which closed their doors in December 2017.
 Demolition and construction of the new school are expected to happen, with the completion date to be determined.